Lakea771/VibeSpace-Project/README.md

 Features
 1. User Authentication:
 Vibespace provides a secure and efficient authentication system where users can register, log in, and manage their profiles.
-User authentication is handled with [insert method e.g., JWT or OAuth] to ensure secure access to user data and activities.
+User authentication is handled with sql to ensure secure access to user data and activities.

 2. Personal Profiles:
 Every user gets a personalized profile page that showcases their shared content, bio, and followers.
 Users can customize their profile pictures, cover photos, and information to reflect their personality and brand.